RobertAsmussen/TRX/README.md

 ## Acknowledgements

 We based our code on [CNAPs](https://github.com/cambridge-mlg/cnaps) (logging, training, evaluation etc.).
 We use [torch_videovision](https://github.com/hassony2/torch_videovision) for video transforms.
 We took inspiration from the image-based [CrossTransformer](https://proceedings.neurips.cc/paper/2020/file/fa28c6cdf8dd6f41a657c3d7caa5c709-Paper.pdf) and the [Temporal-Relational Network](https://openaccess.thecvf.com/content_ECCV_2018/papers/Bolei_Zhou_Temporal_Relational_Reasoning_ECCV_2018_paper.pdf).

+# (adapted) Temporal-Relational Cross-Transformers (TRX)

+## environment
+For all packages load conda environment from _trxenv.yaml_.

+## "--dataset" "SP"
+Using this command the classfolders (phases) need have the prefix of the surgery followed by '\_' _e.g. 'surgery'\_'phase'_ .
+Do not zip the data folder it is not supported.
+In general non zip data folders is now supported in the TRX-model.

+## createSplit
+CreateSplit.py is a script to create Splits for surgical data.

+## Hyperparameter Tuning with Raytune
+For Hyperparameter Tuning use tuning.py script.
+Create a ray tune config with the search range and run the script.

+## Evaluation Script
+User evaluate.py to evaluate (and train) a model.
+Create a config and run

+evaluate_model(model_path, data_dir, num_test_tasks, args, train_model_before=True)

+- model_path: path of the trained model (*.pkl).
+If train_model_before=True, path where the trained model should be stored (path without *.pkl).
+- data_dir: directory where the data is stored
+- num_test_tasks: number of tasks to test on
+- args: hyperparameter used
+- train_model_before (bool): indicates wether the model is already trained

+## Results
+Evaluation results and models with surgical data are saved in _eval_ folder.
+Hyperparameter Tuning results are saved in _hyperparameter_Tuning*_.